-The safe operating tag shown in Diagram 1-1 is supplied with the electric chain hoist by the manufacturer.
+The safe operating tag shown in Diagram 1-1 is supplied with the electric chain hoist.

-If the tag is not attached to the control pendant cable of the hoist, order a replacement tag from the manufacturer or dealer and install it on the control pendant of the hoist.
+If the tag is not attached to the control pendant cable of the hoist, order a replacement tag from GForbel through the dealer and install it on the control pendant of the hoist.
+The tag is provided in English on one side for US customers, and in Spanish on the other side for customers in Mexico.